FAQs

 In 2019, we started as the Vermont Manufacturing Collaborative with an intention to work mostly with Vermont companies.
 As our work has grown, our network of collaborators has expanded across the U.S. and to a broad range of industries.
 We changed our name to reflect that expanding network while maintaining our steadfast commitment to collaboration.

-The Manufacturing Collaborative is sponsored by Vermont State University (VTSU) with the Advanced Manufacturing Center being located on the VTSU Randolph campus.
+The Manufacturing Collaborative is an initiative of Vermont State University (VTSU) with the Advanced Manufacturing Center being located on the VTSU Randolph campus.

 The Collaborative exists to support companies needing access to technology, capacity, and a workforce adept at utilizing various manufacturing technologies.
 Having a production/learning center on a college campus offers tremendous accessibility for Learners of all types.
 It’s important to note that skills are learned through active engagement in a functioning production center using real-world production work.
 The work and learning is independent of any VTSU academic path and no college credits are provided.